May 3, 2016

-Whether you're already working in a data position or are simply in a field that could benefit from better information strategies, improve your career prospects with a deeper understanding of big data through an online Bachelor of Science or Master of Science in Data Analytics from Southern New Hampshire University (SNHU).
-While the bachelor's degree will position you for a variety of jobs across diverse industries, the master's will allow you to delve into more specialized work at a higher level.
+Whether you're already working in a data position or are simply in a field that could benefit from better information strategies, you can improve your career prospects with a deeper understanding of big data through a Bachelor of Data Analytics or Master of Science in Data Analytics.
+While the bachelor's degree can position you for a variety of jobs across diverse industries, the master's will allow you to delve into more specialized work at a higher level.

-As the ways that information is collected and stored rapidly change, companies need employees who are up to date in the most current methods of handling these numbers and have an eye on future needs.
+As the ways that information is gathered and stored rapidly change, companies need employees who are up to date with the most current methods of handling these numbers and have an eye for future needs.
 This demand is becoming increasingly apparent across a number of fields.
 Organizations are gathering, analyzing and leveraging more data than ever before to ensure that their decisions are data-driven.

 With this increased importance comes greater demand for industry professionals who can deftly and efficiently manage the information.
 Positions like data analysts, market research analysts and operation analysts are on the rise.
-In fact, the BLS* reported that positions for database administrators, who make a median annual salary of $80,280, are expected to increase by 11 percent between 2014 and 2024.
-Jobs for market research analysts, who earn an average annual salary of $61,290, are projected to increase by 19 percent during that same period.
-Data analysts, which CNBC named as one of the "sexiest" jobs of the 21st century, can earn $125,000 right out of school, according to an interview between Rob Bearden, CEO of Hortonworks, and the network.
+In fact, the U.S. Bureau of Labor Statistics reported that jobs for database administrators, who make a median annual salary of $80,280, are expected to increase by 11% between 2014 and 2024.* Jobs for market research analysts, who earn an average annual salary of $61,290, are projected to increase by 19% during that same period, according to BLS data.
+Hortonworks CEO Rob Bearden told CNBC data analysts can earn $125,000 right out of school.
+The network named the position one of the "sexiest" jobs of the 21st century.

 In 2014, WIRED magazine ran an article titled "Tell Your Kids to be Data Scientists, Not Doctors."
 The attention-grabbing piece by Linda Burtch, the managing director of Burtch Works Executive Recruiting, discussed the company's report that found data scientists earned more on average than both doctors and lawyers, two positions that have traditionally been viewed as the pinnacle of the American Dream.
 It's a clear reflection of the growing importance of data in the marketplace.

-SNHU's online MS in Data Analytics lets you dive deep into this area of study, which will keep you on the cutting edge of data collection and analysis.
-The degree gives you the ability to help organizations increase the efficiency of their operations and gather and interpret numbers more effectively.
-While pursuing your master's, you'll also be instructed in important topics for translating analytic skills to the workplace, such as how to present data and manage projects.
+An online MS in Data Analytics lets you dive deep into this area of study, which will keep you on the cutting edge of data collection and analysis.
+The degree gives you the ability to help organizations increase the efficiency of their operations and gather and interpret numbers more efficiently.
+While pursuing your master's, you'll also be instructed in relevant topics for translating analytic skills to the workplace, such as how to present data and manage projects.

-With the flexibility of the online program, you can earn your degree from any place at any time.
+With the flexibility of an online program, you can earn your degree from any place at any time.
 It's a great option if you're a professional in the field looking to increase your knowledge and skill set to pursue a promotion or new position.
-Whether you're working full-time or balancing other responsibilities outside of academia, the Master of Science in Data Analytics has been designed to fit into your existing schedule.
-The 12-course program can be completed in as few as 15 months, taking two courses during each 10-week term.
+Whether you're working full-time or balancing other responsibilities outside of academia, an online program can fit into your existing schedule.

-After graduating from medical school in Ecuador, SNHU student Maria Corral moved to the U.S. and decided to look for a job in healthcare while she worked on her English.
+After graduating from medical school in Ecuador, Maria Corral moved to the United States and decided to look for a job in healthcare while she worked on her English.
 She became a clinical research assistant, but after 10 years and three promotions, she was ready for something new.
-When she accepted a position with Yale University, she saw the opportunity to advance her career by pursuing a Master of Science in Data Analytics through SNHU.
+When she accepted a position with Yale University, she saw the opportunity to advance her career by pursuing a Master of Science in Data Analytics.

 "As an associate research scientist for a research group...my career was focused on data information and technology.
-So I decided to study to be more knowledgeable in this field," Corral said.
-"A co-worker talked to me about SNHU, and I applied.
-When I was notified that I was accepted I was very happy, and I think this was a big accomplishment for me because it opened up a new path in my professional career."
+So, I decided to study to be more knowledgeable in this field," Corral said.

-Like Corral, you can advance your career with a deeper knowledge of data information and technology through SNHU in almost any field.
-Take the next step in pursuing a fulfilling career in data science today by enrolling in SNHU's online data analytics master's degree program.
+Like Corral, you can advance your career with a deeper knowledge of data information and technology in almost any field.

 *Job market data from the U.S. Bureau of Labor Statistics Occupational Outlook Handbook is intended to provide insight on occupational opportunities and is not to be construed as a guarantee of salary or job title.
 SNHU cannot guarantee employment.